-Non-random distribution relative to ports.
-According to the hypothesis of Vainola & Strelkov (2011), the confinement of MT to harbors in the White and Barents Seas reflects the history of its invasion into the region - by sea transport from the western Atlantic in the 20th century, which agrees with all genetic data (Simon, Wenne, Laakkonen ...).
-Katolikova et al. 2016 suggested that MT may also be more resistant to anthropogenic pollution and generally be a more opportunistic species, better adapted to disturbed habitats.
-Our observation that MT frequency is lower near abandoned ports than near active ones is consistent with this hypothesis.
-However, it should be kept in mind that unlike active ports, abandoned harbors may have been more isolated from the propagule pressure of MT in recent decades, which may have affected the size of populations of this species.Non-random distribution depending on distance to ports.
+141

+Non-random distribution depending on distance to ports.
 It has been suggested that the confinement of MT to harbors in the White and the Barents Sea is associated its invasion into the region with maritime transport from the western Atlantic in the 20th century (Vainola & Strelkov 2011).
 This hypothesis agrees with the available genetic data (Simon, Wenne, Laakkonen ...).
 It has also been hypothesized that MT is more resistant to anthropogenic pollution and is in general a more opportunistic species, better adapted to disturbed habitats, than ME (Katolikova et al. 2016).
 Our observation that MT frequency is lower near abandoned ports than near active ones is consistent with this hypothesis.
 However, the propagule pressure of MT may have decreased near abandoned harbors in recent decades, which may have affected the size of its populations.
 134

-Segregation by surf level.
-The confinement of ME and MT to locations with different surf levels among other things may be related to their known differences in the mechanical properties of shells and an ability to form dense aggregations.
-ME has a thicker, heavier and less flexible shell (Beaumont et al. 2008, Michalek et al, 2020), and is more inclined to form tight clumps (Liu et al. 2011) than MT.
-These features of ME may be adaptive on the exposed coasts.
-Unfortunately, there is no comparative data on species differences in byssus secretion and attachment strength, which also may influence their distribution by surf level, as well as across substrates.
+110Segregation by surf level.
+The fact that ME and MT are segregated by surf levels may be due to the well-known differences in the mechanical properties of their shells and the ability to form dense aggregations.
+ME has less flexible, thicker and heavier shells (Beaumont et al. 2008, Michalek et al, 2020), and is more inclined to form tight clumps (Liu et al. 2011).
+These features may be adaptive on exposed coasts.
+Unfortunately, there are no comparative data on the differences between ME and MT in byssus secretion and attachment strength, which theoretically might also affect their distribution by surf level as well as across substrates.
+106

-Segregation by substrate.
-The same differences in shell structure and in aggregation behavior that may explain the segregation of species by surf may also explain their segregation by substrate.
-An ability to form dense aggregations is an adaptation to live on the bottom, not on the algae.
-Other things being equal, MT should be lighter than ME due to thinner shells (Michalek et al, 2020), which may facilitate their life on algae.
-Further, fucoid thalluses may serve as shock absorbers for fragile MT (Katolikova 2016), as well as shelter them from starfish, which selectively prey on MT in mixed settlements (Khaitov et al. 2019, 2023).

-Segregation by substrate.
+105Segregation by substrate.
 The differences in shell structure and aggregation behavior possibly explaining segregation by surf may also explain that by substrate.
 An ability to form dense aggregations is an adaptation to life on bottom, not on algae.
 Other things being equal, MT, with its thinner shells, should be lighter than ME (Michalek et al, 2020) and thus better adapted to life on algae.
 Further, fucoid thalli may serve as shock absorbers for fragile MT (Katolikova 2016) and shelter them from starfish selectively preying on MT in mixed settlements (Khaitov et al. 2019, 2023).
 94